BE INSPIRED

 Your steps make huge impact

-Cerebral Palsy Alliance (CPA) wouldn't be able to help people with cerebral palsy to live their best lives, without the support from generous fundraisers like you.
+Cerebral Palsy Alliance (CPA) wouldn't be able to help people with cerebral palsy to live their best lives, without the support of generous fundraisers like you.

-STEP UP and do something great for your personal wellbeing, connect with a passionate community of STEPpers, and fundraise to drive meaningful change for people living with cerebral palsy.
+STEP UP and do something great for your personal well-being, connect with a passionate community of STEPpers, and fundraise to help people with cerebral palsy continue to lead full and independent lives.

-Meet some incredible children and adults living with cerebral palsy.
+Meet some incredible children and adults with cerebral palsy, and your official Trainers for STEPtember 2023!

 Chanel is an absolute superstar, nothing can stop her.